kaser137/Astro_pictures/README.md

 5. publish_images_to_telegram(token, chat_id, dir_pictures, period=14400, picture=None), this function periodical
 publishes random photo from directory "dir_picture", if "picture" omitted.
-In case when "picture" =  fullname of image, function publish this image. "token" is your token for telegram bot, "chat_id" is id for your chat where yor bot is administrator, "period" is period of publishing in seconds (default 14400 seconds = 4 hours)
+In case when "picture" =  fullname of image, function publish this image. "token" is your token for telegram bot, "chat_id" is id for your chat where yor bot is administrator, "period" is period of publishing in seconds (default 14400 seconds = 4 hours).

 About collect_pictures.py and bot_telegram.py was said upper, in "How it works?".